Home Paraquat Lawsuits

 • May 2024

 The judge allowed plaintiffs an extension until June 10 to select 16 new potential bellwether cases for limited discovery, according to our review of court documents.
+"Limited discovery" restricts the amount of information parties can request from each other, streamlining the process and reducing burdens.
 After the shake-up last month with bellwether trials and key expert testimony being barred, it is good news that the litigation continues to move forward.

 • April 2024